dafny-lang/dafny/docs/DafnyRef/Attributes.md

-If you have a stack overflow, it might be that you have a function on which automatic attempts of tail recursion failed, but it should still be doable in theory.
-In which case, use a [function by method](#sec-function-by-method) and define the loop in the method yourself, proving that it implements the function.
+If you have a stack overflow, it might be that you have a function on which automatic attempts of tail recursion failed, but for which efficient iteration can be implemented by hand.
+To do this, use a [function by method](#sec-function-by-method) and define the loop in the method yourself, proving that it implements the function.